antonfirsov/docs/2016/12-Dec/netfx-dec-service-release/netfx-dec-service-release.md

 # .NET Framework December Monthly Rollup

 Today we are releasing a new Security and Quality Rollup and Security Only Rollup for the .NET Framework.
+This release resolves a security vulnerability and includes three new quality and reliability improvements.

 You can read more about the recent changes to how the .NET Framework receives updates on the [.NET Framework Monthly Rollups Explained](https://blogs.msdn.microsoft.com/dotnet/2016/10/11/net-framework-monthly-rollups-explained/) post.

+## Security
-It is important to note that both rollups resolve a vulnerability in the .NET Framework 4.6.2 that could allow an attacker to access information that should be defended by cryptographic mechanisms.
+This release resolves a vulnerability in Microsoft .NET 4.6.2 Framework’s Data Provider for SQL Server.
+A security vulnerability exists in Microsoft .NET Framework 4.6.2 that could allow an attacker to access information that is defended by the [Always Encrypted](https://technet.microsoft.com/library/security/dn848375.aspx#AlwaysEncrypted) feature.
+The security update addresses the vulnerability by correcting the way .NET Framework handles the developer-supplied key, and thus properly defends the data.
+This security update is rated Important for Microsoft .NET Framework 4.6.2.
 To learn more about the vulnerability, see [Microsoft Security Bulletin MS16-155](https://technet.microsoft.com/library/security/MS16-155).

+## Quality and Reliability

+### ADO.NET

+Exceptions may be thrown in SqlClient during the prelogin handshake process or during MARS communication when a received TDS packet size is smaller than expected.
+Prelogin handshake errors will manifest as an OverflowException, and MARS errors will manifest as a generic "Physical connection is not usable" exception.
+This improvement applies .NET Framework 3.5, 3.5.1, 4.5.2, 4.6 and 4.6.1.

+### Common Language Runtime

+When an application uses unaligned block initialization, for example, from managed C++, the code generated on AVX2 hardware has an error.
+As a result, if the JIT uses a register other than xmm0 for the source, an incorrect encoding will be used.
+This improvement applies .NET Framework 4.6 and 4.6.1.

+### Windows Presentation Foundation

+A memory leak may occur for certain scenarios when an application includes a D3DImage control.
+For example, if you started an application, changed both the size and content of the image and then ran the application through Remote Desktop.
+This improvement applies .NET Framework 4.5.2, 4.6 and 4.6.1.

+## More Information
-More information on what is included in each of the rollups can be found on their associated knowledge base articles, listed below.
+Additional information on what is included in each of the rollups can be found on their associated knowledge base articles, listed below.

-**Security and Quality Rollup**
+### Security and Quality Rollup

 |KB Article | .NET Version  | Operating System   |
 |---|---|---|